jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > **HAFTEL**: We all have enormous admiration for what Commander Data has already achieved, but we have superior facilities and personnel here at Galor Four.
 A starship is hardly a proper setting for this---

-You might recognize the admiral as [Nicolas Coster](https://en.wikipedia.org/wiki/Nicolas_Coster), who made the rounds on genre television about a decade prior to when this episode aired.
+You might recognize the admiral as {% wiki Nicolas_Coster|Nicolas Coster|en %}, who made the rounds on genre television about a decade prior to when this episode aired.

  > **PICARD**: As do I. I would be willing to consider releasing Lal and Data to you so that he may continue his work with her.
  >